ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 The client then constructs an encapsulated request, `enc_request`, as follows:

-1. Compute an HPKE context using `pkR` and a label of "ohttp request", yielding `context` and encapsulation key `enc`.
+1. Compute an HPKE context using `pkR` and a label of "message/bhttp request", yielding `context` and encapsulation key `enc`.

 2. Construct associated data, `aad`, by concatenating the values of `keyID`,